 Prevent Fungal Infections

-Comfort and female pleasure can also be affected by the development of fungal infections.
+Comfort and pleasure can also be affected by the development of fungal infections.
 Indeed, excess sugar promotes the development of fungi (candida albicans) and bacteria, and an increased risk of infection.

-Once again, good glycemic control is critical in treating a fungal infection and reducing the likelihood of it returning.
+Once again, glycemic control is critical in treating a fungal infection and reducing the likelihood of it returning.

 Fungal infections are usually treated with oral antifungal drugs and sometimes supplemented with local antifungal creams.
 Fungal infections are often not serious, but if you experience pain, burning, itching or unusual secretions, you should consult your doctor.